Initialize with your stack ID

 Initialize

-# Initialize with your agent ID
+# Initialize with your stack ID

-kernle init -a your-agent-name
+kernle -s your-stack-name init

 # Or let it auto-detect your environment